frankframework/frank-manual/docs/source/gettingStarted/horizonsTransform.rst

         </XsltPipe>
       </Pipeline>

 The pipe shown above has attribute ``getInputFromSessionKey="originalMessage"``.
-You may remember session keys from section :ref:`gettingStartedLadyBug`.
+You may remember session keys from section :ref:`helloTestPipeline`.
 They are name/value pairs that accompany the message flowing through the pipeline.
 The ``<XsltPipe>`` should not use the output of its predecessor with ``name`` attribute ``insertBooking``.
 As said in the previous section, the output of that pipe is an XML coming from the database that expresses the result of the INSERT query.
 Session key ``originalMessage`` points to    the original input message of the pipeline, which is what we need.